ubacm/chicken/README.md

 # chicken

 The check in system for UB ACM events.
+Current production version can be found at - https://checkin-chicken.herokuapp.com/

 ## `POST /checkin`